The ABPTS model for certification focuses on continuing competence of the physical therapist specialist.

 - Pricing is in line with current recertification process

-- Fees are spread over 3 payments in your third, sixth, and ninth year of certification.
+- Fees are spread over four payments in your third, sixth, ninth, tenth year of certification.

 - Recertification exam adds greater credibility to your credential